okahu-demos/aws-strands-agentcore/README.md

-# AWS Strands agent
+# AWS Strands agent in AWS Agentcore
-Agent example to provide travel booking implemented with AWS Strands
+This demo includes a mock travel agent that accepts flight and travel booking requests.
+The agent code is implemented using AWS Strands agentic framework.
+The demo scripts helps you to deploy this agent in AWS Agentcore service.
+The agent is enabled to generate [Monocle](monocle2ai.org) traces and send those to [Okahu cloud](www.okahu.ai).

 ## Prerequisites
 - AWS [Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html) with foundational text LLMs enabled.